incoresemi/river_core/docs/source/installation.rst

     See LICENSE for details

-    Is your config/config.ini ready?
+    Is your config.ini ready?
 Configure RiVer Core there!

   Options:
     --help  Show this message and exit.